QuickBooks Error – Your QuickBooks subscription has lapsed – what is this error and how to fix it?

 The error message suggests that you update your credit card information and check your internet connection to fix the error.
 However, these steps don’t work for all, and additional troubleshooting is required to fix the error.
 You must first understand some reasons that may cause this error to be displayed.

-Although expired QuickBooks Desktop subscription is the main reason why QuickBooks may prompt you this lapsed error message but some other reasons may cause this error:
+Although an expired QuickBooks Desktop subscription is the main reason why QuickBooks may prompt you with this lapsed error message but some other reasons may cause this error:

 - The version of QuickBooks you are using has been discontinued by Intuit

 - Network issues that may be caused because of problems with router or misconfigured internet browser